aliyoussefi/TestingPowerPlatform/docs/Blogs/01 Power Apps Testing - Overview and Getting Started.md

  Information on the test settings can be found on [the PowerApp-TestEngine repo.](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/test.md)
  Key call outs are the *locale* and *browser configurations* for **Test Settings**, *users* in **Environment Variables** and *test cases/steps* within the **Test Suite**.

+## Next Steps
+In this section, we covered the basics of a Power Apps test strategy.
+We reviewed tools available, tools to help us build tests and test configurations and definitions at a high level.
+Next, we will dive deeper into executing tests, evaluating responses and how to further expand our testing.
+We will also look at tools to to help us accelerate the discovery and creation of tests.

+## References